docker/docs/desktop/networking.md

 ---
-description: Understand how networking wors on Docker Desktop and read the known limitations
+description: Understand how networking works on Docker Desktop and see the known limitations
 keywords: networking, docker desktop, proxy, vpn, Linux, Mac, Windows
 title: Explore networking features
 redirect_from: